dxxb/ATMlib2-WIP/README.md

 * Command encoding designed for simpler and smaller decoder
 * Macros for manual song creation
 * C++ API built on top of C API
-* 4 channels: 3 square wave with independent programmable duty cycle + 1 noise
+* 4 channels: runtime selectable waveform can be square with programmable duty cycle or noise
 * LFO and slide effects can be applied to square wave duty cycle
 * Asynchronous playback of 1 sound effect as a mono music score on an arbitrary channel with independent tempo.
 Music is muted on the channel used by sound effects and resumed when the sound effect is stopped or playback finishes
 * Dual timer design: 93kHz PWM carrier for improved audio quality (was 31kHz)